 Cheapest car insurance for seniors after an accident in Wyoming

-Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
-Although the exact increase depends on the insurer, data show drivers can expect a 40% hike in premiums after an at-fault accident with property damage over $2,000.
+Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
+While the increase varies by insurer, our data show that drivers can expect their premium to jump by 40% after one at-fault accident with property damage exceeding $2,000.

 The increase will generally be in effect for three to five years, so it’s essential to seek the most affordable insurance provider.
 Below, these insurers offer the cheapest car insurance rates for seniors after an accident in Wyoming.